Timocop/BasicPawn/README.md

 Supported:
 - SourceMod
-- AMX Mod X (Debugger not supported yet)
+- AMX Mod X (Debugger not supported yet and some Pawn features are not supported)
 - Pawn (Not fully supported)

 Features: